JoelLindow/super_hero_showdown/README.md

 #### * freakazoid_test.rb
   - It's time to "Freak Out"!
   - This exercise is a combination of everything learned so far in the previous 3 exercises.
+  - This exercise is intentionally confusing, but it's not impossible at all.
+I'm trying to "free your mind"
 #### * john_wick_test.rb
   - It would be a shame if you took him out of retirement.
 But it would be pretty cool too.
 Can you do it?
   - This exercise focuses on writing conditional statements and getting conditional returns from your app.